 But how does this relate to third parties?
 Well, I did in fact vote third party for several of the races.
 I did so when the ideological position of the third party was closer to my own than the Republicans or Democrats.
 I call that rational voting.
 It is not “throwing away your vote” because the odds of your vote deciding the contest are already infinitesimally small (at least in the presidential contest).
 It is irrational to vote strategically when your vote will almost certainly never be the tie-breaking vote.
 As I already indicated, this is obviously more true in national elections than local ones, but even if a local election is within 200 votes (which would be an extraordinarily close race), that still means that the probability of your vote being the tie-breaking vote is less than 1 percent.
 In that case, why not just vote third party if the third party fits your ideological preferences better?
 Isn’t that the whole point of elections–to express your political preferences?

 It can also be a matter of conscience.
 I voted third party in the presidential election and don’t regret it at all.
 Why should I have to choose between Pres.
-Trump (whom I despise) and Joe Biden (who I like better, but still have reservations about)?
+Trump (whom I despise) and Sen. Joe Biden (whom I like better, but still have reservations about)?
 I don’t have to choose between these two decrepit candidates.
 Instead, I can vote third party which signals both my disapproval of the main candidates and allows me to vote for a candidate who is more aligned with me ideologically.
 And the best part is that I’m not wasting my vote any more than a vote for Trump or Biden would be in Illinois.
 I get to vote my conscience in the most rational way possible–selecting a candidate I actually like!
 To me, doing the usual strategic voting routine is more irrational, that is, holding your nose and voting for a bad candidate because you’ve overestimated the potential of what your single vote is capable of.

 I suppose the obvious caveat to my pro-third party stance is that there is a potential spoiler effect.
 We saw this most famously with the campaign of Ralph Nader in 2000, where he drew off enough support from otherwise Democratic voters to allow Bush victory.
 For a liberal who found Gore too conservative and thus voted for Nader, getting Bush instead was a disastrous outcome.
 That may be true in the short term, but anticipating a large third party and its ideological bent, can also help the two main parties cater to the ideological needs of these third parties to draw off support.
 We have seen this with the more libertarian streak in the Republican party.
 Furthermore, it doesn’t invalidate the logic of voting as an individual.
 One cannot know what others will do, and it is still incredibly unlikely that one’s individual vote will tilt the election one way or another, and thus voting ideologically rather than strategically is still more useful in my opinion.